crea8r/muninn/doc/SERVER_CONTROLLER.md

 #### Route: GET `/data/feed/`

-Return only the unseen data, except there is a params `seen` is true.
+Return only the unseen data, except there is a params `seen` is TRUE.

 #### Route: POST `/data/feed`